 Educational Strategies to Improve Outcomes from Cardiac Arrest examines best practices in education and applies them to resuscitation science.
-When implemented in training, guidance in this resource will help raise quality of care and increase survival from cardiac arrest.
+When implemented in training, guidance in this resource will help raise the quality of care and increase survival from cardiac arrest.

-CPR Certification is a group of problem-solving medical procedures and techniques designed to provide urgent treatment of life threatening cardiac emergencies such as cardiac arrest and stroke.
+CPR Certification is a group of problem-solving medical procedures and techniques designed to provide urgent treatment of life-threatening cardiac emergencies such as cardiac arrest and stroke.
 Cardiopulmonary Resuscitation (CPR), Automated External Defibrillator (AED), and First Aid training.

 Cardiopulmonary resuscitation (CPR) is a lifesaving technique useful in many emergencies, including a heart attack or near drowning, in which someone’s breathing or heartbeat has stopped.
 The American Heart Association recommends that everyone — untrained bystanders and medical personnel alike — begin CPR with chest compressions.